 Make sure also to be cautious when candles with small bodies start popping up.
 Traders use them to time the moments when the trend is about to pause or reverse.
-Once this happens, they move to open a position as there is a high chance that the current trend might be coming to an end.
+Once this happens, they move to open a position as there is a high chance that the current trend might end.

 Although it may sound so, the Heiken Ashi candles aren’t the Holy Grail of technical trading charts.
 Aside from the majority of positives, they also bear some disadvantages that are rarely talked about.
 Check out our list of pros and cons to find out whether this method is suitable for your trading style and preferences:

 Nowadays, financial markets are filled with noise.
 This is caused by small price movements that may distort the trend and misrepresent the actual picture.
-Many traders find it challenging to navigate noisy markets, which is why they often rely on the Heiken Ashi candles.
-By using this type of chart, they can isolate the noise and picture only the real market trend.
+Many traders find it challenging to navigate noisy markets, so they often rely on the Heiken Ashi candles.
+Using this type of chart can isolate the noise and picture only the real market trend.
 That way, they can better understand what drives the price and whether or not it is just facing short-term volatility.
-It’s also immensely useful in helping to plan their entry and exit points.
+It’s also instrumental in helping to plan their entry and exit points.